Benefits · CPD Alignment · Learning Outcomes

 Indirect Assessment

-Learners report how COS™ principles were applied in their field work after completing each module.
-Employers and supervisors are invited to confirm application of learning.
-This qualitative feedback loop improves both the curriculum and the learner's practice.
+Learners are encouraged to report how COS™ principles were applied in their field work after completing each module.
+This qualitative feedback informs curriculum development and methodology refinement.

 Qualitative Assessment